rijulrr/rijulrr/README.md

 - 🌐 Visit my [portfolio website](https://rijulranjan.netlify.app) for more information and to get in touch.
 - ✍️ Check out my personal [blog](https://rijulranjan.netlify.app) so I can share stuff I am currently learning about.
-- 👋 Connect with my on [LinkedIn!](https://linkedin.com/in/rijulr/)
+- 👋 Connect with me on [LinkedIn!](https://linkedin.com/in/rijulr/)
 ---

 <p align="center">